MicrosoftDocs/azure-devops-docs/docs/extend/develop/add-build-task.md

 We don't support the automatic deletion of tasks.
 Automatic deletion isn't safe and breaks existing pipelines that already use such tasks.
 But, you can mark tasks as deprecated.
 To do so, [bump the task version](https://github.com/microsoft/azure-pipelines-tasks/blob/master/docs/taskversionbumping.md) and [mark the task as deprecated](https://github.com/microsoft/azure-pipelines-tasks/blob/master/docs/deprecatedtasks.md).

-### Q: How can I migrate task to Node 10?
+### Q: How can I upgrade a task to the latest Node?

-For information, see [Upgrading tasks to Node 10](https://github.com/microsoft/azure-pipelines-tasks/blob/master/docs/migrateNode10.md).
-See also [the latest Node version](https://nodejs.org/en/download/).
+We recommend upgrading to [the latest Node version](https://nodejs.org/en/download/).
+For example information, see [Upgrading tasks to Node 10](https://github.com/microsoft/azure-pipelines-tasks/blob/master/docs/migrateNode10.md).

 ## Related articles